rwpalmer/tzLib/doc/tzLib_Overview.md

 ### How does tzLib know the correct time zone ID to submit to the server?

-	With no other guidance, tzLib will submit UTC (aka GMT, or Zulu).
+	With no other guidance, tzLib will default to UTC (aka GMT, or Zulu).

-	The firmware developer can use a tzLib method to assign a default time zone ID, and the firmware developer can create a Particle function to employ another tzLib method to change the time zone from its default value.

-	If a Particle function is provided the time zone ID can be changed based on input from external sources.
-For example, there are a number of HTTP based time-zone selection tools on the web.
-Some of these are list based, others are map based.
-It would also be possible to use geolocation software to automatically trigger time zone changes as devices move around the planet.
+	Firmware developers have the option of overriding this default.

+	tzLib will adopt the default time zone ID on the first boot.
+The ID will be stored in EEPROM, and the device settings will be set to the default time zone's standard offset and DST settings.

+	tzLib includes a method that can change the time zone ID and reset the devices local time settings at any time.
+This method can be invoked from an external internet source (via a Particle function), or by logic within the firmware loop itself.

+	Developers can provide a time-zone selection tool to their users.
+A number of list-based and map-based tools are available.
+For mobile devices, a geopositioning tool could also be used to change time zones as the device moves from one zone to another.
+The only restriction is that selection tools MUST generate a valid IANA time zone ID (aka Olson name).